Twins vs. Pirates Player Props Betting Odds

-Carlos Correa and Bryan Reynolds are two of the top players with prop bets available when the Minnesota Twins and the Pittsburgh Pirates play at Target Field on Saturday (first pitch at 7:10 PM ET).
+Sportsbooks have set player props for Carlos Correa, Bryan Reynolds and others when the Minnesota Twins host the Pittsburgh Pirates at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!